 Are classes being held?

 On March 22, WSCC made the decision to hold all spring semester classes using remote delivery.
 Students who were scheduled to be on campus for labs starting March 23 did NOT report to campus.
 Instructors were in touch with students regarding the next steps.
-The plan to conduct courses via remote delivery is in place through the remainder of Spring semester which has been extended to May 15.
-Students who have lab courses that cannot be completed remotely will receive an Incomplete grade at the end of spring semester and complete their laboratory classes on campus beginning June 1.
+The plan to conduct courses via remote delivery was in place through the remainder of spring semester which was extended to May 15.
+Students who had lab courses that could not be completed remotely received an Incomplete grade at the end of spring semester and completed their laboratory classes on campus starting on June 1.
 The Incomplete grades will be replaced with a letter grade when the coursework is completed.
 The grade change deadline for spring semester was July 10.

 Will May Commencement still be held?

 Commencement is our proudest day at the College.
-We have to act in accordance with recommendations from federal, state, and local officials to limit group gatherings to 25.
-As a result, we have made the difficult decision to postpone the May Commencement ceremony until August.
-We are closely monitoring the situation and will communicate in the coming weeks with either a rescheduled date or cancellation.
+In accordance with recommendations from federal, state, and local officials to limit group gatherings to 25 we made the difficult decision to postpone the May Commencement ceremony until August.
 It is important to note that students who completed their spring coursework and were eligible to graduate at the end of spring semester, were able to do so.

 Are offices still open at the school?